Sheri Lyn Jewhurst

 I love bringing people together to solve complex environmental problems.

-My work improves surface waters for future generations using science, economics, and policy.
+My work improves surface and drinking water for future generations using science, economics, and policy.

 To learn about my brewing adventures, see Homebrewing & Beer.

 I've worked for ten years to preserve and restore rivers, lakes, and estuaries by building consensus and using scientific research to guide policy.
-I am passionate about using economics to communicate the importance of natural resources.
+I am passionate about using economics to communicate the importance of natural resources, and recently started working in environmental financing through the State Revolving Fund Program.
 As an environmental scientist with the US Environmental Protection Agency, I love being a public servant and working for our community.
 I am an intrepid international traveler with a global network of friends.
 I've lived in Denmark and Australia, but don't make me choose a favorite!

 I also founded the Brewminaries Homebrew Club in 2015.
 Please visit the Homebrewing & Beer section of this website for further information.

 Nitrogen enrichment from human sources threatens coastal waters globally.
 In cooperation with scientists and policymakers in multiple sectors, I assess sources of nitrogen on a watershed basis and champion using economic information on cost effectiveness to prioritize nitrogen mitigation actions.